Treaty of Versailles: International organizations

 Part I of the treaty, in common with all the treaties signed during the Paris Peace Conference, was the Covenant of the League of Nations, which provided for the creation of the League, an organization for the arbitration of international disputes.

 Part XIII organized the establishment of the International Labour Office, to regulate hours of work, including a maximum working day and week; the regulation of the labour supply; the prevention of unemployment; the provision of a living wage; the protection of the worker against sickness, disease and injury arising out of his employment; the protection of children, young persons and women; provision for old age and injury; protection of the interests of workers when employed abroad; recognition of the principle of freedom of association; the organization of vocational and technical education and other measures.

-The treaty also called for the signatories to sign or ratify the International Opium Convention.
+The treaty also called for the signatories to sign or ratify the First International Opium Convention.

+War Crimes

+Article 227 of the Versailles treaty required the handing over of Kaiser Wilhelm for trial "for supreme offence against international treaties and the sanctity of treaties" before a bench of five allied judges – one British, one American, one French, one Italian, and one Japanese.
+If found guilty the judges were to "fix such punishment which it considers should be imposed".
+The death penalty was therefore not precluded.
+Article 228 allowed the Allies to demand the extradition of German war criminals, who could be tried before military tribunals for crimes against "the laws and customs of war" under Article 229.
+To provide an evidentiary basis for such trials, Article 230 required the German government to transfer information and documents relevant to such trials.